 Water on the Floor: Three Suspects

 The supply line.
 Most fridges with an ice maker or water dispenser connect to a braided or plastic line at the back.
-Feel along the line and every fitting.
-A loose compression nut or a pinhole in a plastic line drips slow and steady, and the water tracks to the floor.
-Tighten the fitting; if the line is cracked, it gets replaced.
+Look along the line and every fitting for moisture.
+A loose compression nut or a pinhole in a plastic line drips slow and steady.
+If you spot a wet fitting, you’ve found the source.
+Supply-line repairs involve shutting the water off and working at the back of the unit; worth having done properly so it doesn’t leak again.

 The filter housing.
 Refrigerators with an internal water filter have a housing and cap that can crack or seat poorly after a filter change.
-A cross-threaded or worn filter cap weeps water that runs down the inside wall and out the door seal onto the floor.
-Reseat the filter, and check that you bought the correct OEM filter for your model.
+A cross-threaded or worn filter cap weeps water that runs down the inside wall and out onto the floor.
+Try reseating the filter and confirm you’re using the correct OEM filter for your model.
+If the housing itself is cracked, it needs a part.

 When to Call a Pro

-A persistent floor leak is worth handling quickly, since standing water damages flooring and cabinet bases.
-For background on other fridge faults, see our refrigerator repair guide and, if you need same-day help, our emergency refrigerator repair page.
+A floor leak is worth handling quickly.
+Standing water damages flooring and cabinet bases faster than most people expect.
+For other fridge faults, see our refrigerator repair guide.

 Get It Diagnosed

-If you’ve cleared the obvious culprits and the leak is still there, we cover the Tri-Valley and surrounding cities.
-Our diagnostic is $75, credited toward the repair when you move forward, and you get a written estimate before any work begins.
+If you’ve checked the obvious and the leak is still there, we cover the Tri-Valley and surrounding cities.
+You get a written estimate before any work begins.
 Call (925) 999-4095 or email [email protected], or read more about our refrigeration repair service.

 ADRIUM Service Solutions has been fixing built-in and freestanding refrigerators since 2021.
 CSLB #1136642, EPA #1279674151528, BEAR #50788, A+ with the BBB.